-Deciding whether or not to have an abortion is a big decision and, in the Palouse Region, the abortion laws are different just 6 miles apart between Washington and Idaho.
+Deciding whether or not to have an abortion is a big decision.
+In the Palouse Region, the abortion laws in Idaho and Washington are different within a 6 mile radius.
 If you are considering abortion, it is important to be informed before you make the permanent decision.
-What are the abortion laws of the state you’re in?
+What are the laws of the state you’re in?

 Abortion is legal in Idaho in the first and second trimesters after a consultation with a licensed medical doctor (referred to from here on out as “physician”).
 A physician must determine whether an abortion is appropriate through consideration of physical, emotional, psychological and or/familial factors, if the child would be born with a defect, and if the pregnancy resulted from felonious intercourse such as rape or incest.[i]

-In addition, the following regulations on abortion exist in Idaho:
+In addition, the following regulations exist in Idaho: